unicode-org/message-format-wg/exploration/text-vs-code.md

 be restricted to ASCII characters.
 This allows the message to be parsed visually by humans even when embedded in a syntax that requires escaping.

 Whitespace is forgiving.
-We _require_ the minimum amount of whitespace and allow users to format or change unimportant whitespace as much as they want.
+We _require_ the minimum amount of whitespace and allow authors to format or change unimportant whitespace as much as they want.
 This avoids the need for translators or tools to be super pedantic about formatting.